top of page

 Image by Ivan Bandura

-The Tides of Tomorrow, 2024 Sustainable Ocean Conference takes place on Kjipuktuk, the ancestral and unceded territory of the Mi'kmaq People — the past, present, and future caretakers of these lands and waters.
+The Tides of Tomorrow, 2024 Sustainable Ocean Conference (Mimaju’nuk ekta’n mawiomi) takes place on Kjipuktuk, the ancestral and unceded territory of the Mi'kmaq — the past, present, and future caretakers of these lands and waters.

-Please continue reading to learn a brief history of the Mi'kmaq People in Mi'kma'ki, learn more through our links, and see how this relates to our work.
+Please continue reading to learn a brief history of the Mi'kmaw People in Mi'kma'ki, learn more through our links, and see how this relates to our work.

 land acknowledgement